m3g/ComplexMixtures.jl/docs/src/parallel.md

 !!! note
     The number of threads used for computation of the MDDF is the number of physical CPUs of the computer, which are obtained programmatically.
-    Most times the use of hyper-threading is not beneficial here.
+    Most times the use of hyper-threading is not beneficial.
+Adjust the number of threads with the `Options(nthreads=N)` parameter.

 !!! warning
     If the calculations get `Killed` by no apparent reason, that is probably